Adams Plus Flea & Tick Spot On Treatment for Dogs · โ˜… 4.1 Best Budget Check price on Amazon →

 Who should buy Adams Plus?

-Skip if you live in a high-pressure environment (use Frontline Plus or K9 Advantix II), if your dog has known sensitivities to pyrethroid-class adulticides, or if you have an in-home cat that cannot be separated for 24 hours.
+Skip it if you live in a high pressure environment, a multi pet home, an outdoor kennel situation, or a southern coastal region, where stepping up to Frontline Plus or K9 Advantix II is the safer call.
+Skip it too if your dog has known sensitivities to pyrethroid class adulticides, or if you have an in home cat that cannot be reliably separated from the treated dog for 24 hours.

 Full specifications